ShayanTohidi/ProbMeanDiff-G2F/README.md

 # ProbMeanDiff-G2F

-These datasets are constructed based on yearly phenotypic datasets in [G2F](https://www.genomes2fields.org/resources/).
+These datasets are constructed based on yearly maize phenotypic datasets in [G2F](https://www.genomes2fields.org/resources/).
 Thus, we end up with a lot of complete datasets with replication.

 ## Introduction